 You may be wondering how or why I decided to develop this Paleo-friendly chicken parm recipe…

 Well, after years of eating Paleo and being one of those folks who occasionally would use almond flour in place of wheat flour, my once walnut-only allergy developed further into an all-nut allergy.
 Well, that is, except for the “non-Paleo” nuts: peanuts and cashews.
 I react strongly with an oral allergy to all other nuts, but peanuts and cashews, though both often technically referred to as legumes, don't cause this reaction for me.
-I tend to steer clear of peanuts for the most part, primarily for their high aflatoxin content (save for a Justin's treat now or then).

 Recently, I heard that Trader Joe's started carrying a cashew meal – like other nut flours out there, a finely ground form that can be used in baking and breading.
 In general, I'm not a huge fan of the taste of cashews, but I figured that I'd give this stuff a whirl since it's the last remaining grain-free/nut-type-flour I can really try.
 So, I whipped up this Paleo-friendly chicken parm using the cashew meal, some arrowroot flour for added starch (since nut meals are much higher in fat and not very much starch), and a bunch of Italian spices to create a grain-free “Italian breadcrumb” mixture first.

 I can't wait to serve this one up to my family – mangia!